dyhes/zulip/docs/development/setup-recommended.md

 #### Where to edit files

-You'll work by editing files on your host machine, in the directory where you cloned Zulip.
+You'll work by editing files on your host machine, in the directory where you cloned Aloha.
 Use your favorite editor (Sublime, Atom, Vim, Emacs, Notepad++, etc.).

-When you save changes they will be synced automatically to the Zulip development environment on the virtual machine/container.
+When you save changes they will be synced automatically to the Aloha development environment on the virtual machine/container.

-Each component of the Zulip development server will automatically restart itself or reload data appropriately when you make changes.
+Each component of the Aloha development server will automatically restart itself or reload data appropriately when you make changes.
 So, to see your changes, all you usually have to do is reload your browser.
 More details on how this works are available below.

-Zulip's whitespace rules are all enforced by linters, so be sure to run `tools/lint` often to make sure you're following our coding style (or use `tools/setup-git-repo` to run it on just the changed files automatically whenever you commit).
+Aloha's whitespace rules are all enforced by linters, so be sure to run `tools/lint` often to make sure you're following our coding style (or use `tools/setup-git-repo` to run it on just the changed files automatically whenever you commit).